tungsten-ai/docs/docs/index.md

 ✅ Successfully built tungsten model: 'tungsten-basic:latest'
 ```

-### Automatically generate a standardized RESTful API for a model
+#### Run it as a RESTful API server

-The model container is a standardized RESTful API server itself.
+The built container can be run as a standardized RESTful API server itself.

 Run the container: